OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 #### Using Native GrapQL Introspection

-The most straight-forward way is to send an HTTP request with the following payload :
+The most straight-forward way is to send an HTTP request (using a proxy liek Burp) with the following payload :

 ~~~~
 query IntrospectionQuery {